Projects

 © Antoine Turillon, Seth Weiner

-On November 29th 2022 we got a message with a large batch of images from the Lungitz train station.
-Most looked like you’d expect, empty spaces filled with traces of the past here and there.
-In one image though, there were about twenty to thirty bags pushed into the corner of a small room.
-The message mentioned how these bags were filled with leftovers from excavations under the train tracks – during renovations back in 2018, a layer of ash was dug up, and everyone was afraid it was from the neighboring concentration camps.
+On November 29th of 2022 we got a WhatsApp message with a large batch of images of the decommissioned Lungitz train station as a potential site.
+Most of the images we received looked like you’d expect, empty spaces filled with traces of the past here and there.
+However, in one image though, there were about twenty to thirty bags filled with gray dirt and stones pushed into the corner of a small room.
+The message mentioned that these bags were filled with leftover material from excavations of the train tracks where human remains possibly dating back to the Second World War had been found.

 CV